Ryan Thomas is a university graduate who enjoys cooking recipes from a wide variety of culinary traditions.

 - Powdered sugar, for dusting

-- In a large bowl, combine the egg whites with a pinch of sugar, and beat until they begin to form loose white peaks, slowly adding in the rest of the 1 teaspoon of salt throughout, then slowly integrate the 3/4 cup of sugar, continuing to beat.
+- In a large bowl, combine the egg whites with a pinch of salt, and beat until they begin to form loose white peaks, slowly adding in the rest of the 1 teaspoon of salt throughout, then slowly integrate the 3/4 cup of sugar, continuing to beat.
 Once it is integrated, add in the vanilla extract, cream of tartar, and cornstarch.
 Beat until everything is stiff, firm, and glossy.

 - Place parchment paper on a baking dish, pinning down the edges of the paper with small stones or coins.
 Using a plate, draw a large circle perhaps 9 inches across.
 Ladle the meringue onto the baking paper, forming a circle and piling it up, decoratively swirling the top.
 Form a slight depression in the center to hold the cream.